abenton/deep-dmr/README.md

 # deep-dmr
 Implementation of Deep Dirichlet Multinomial Regression in Python 3 with Cython Gibbs sampler.

-The Gibbs sampler was built from that the cython implementation here: <https://github.com/lda-project/lda>.
+The Gibbs sampler was built from that the Cython implementation here: <https://github.com/lda-project/lda>.
 Current Gibbs sampler supports asymmetric priors.

 ## Build ##